Save 51% on your subscription

 Slice a deep pocket in each chicken breast.
 To do this, insert a deep knife into the thickest end of the breast.
 Keep pushing down along the breast, about halfway into the fillet, being careful not to cut all the way through.
 Push your finger down into the hole to open it, then stuff with 25g wild garlic butter, making sure that it goes all the way into the pocket.
 Repeat the process with the remaining chicken breasts.

-Line up 3 shallow bowls and put the flour in the first, the beaten eggs in the second and the breadcrumbs in the third.
+Line up three shallow bowls and put the flour in the first, the beaten eggs in the second and the breadcrumbs in the third.
 Dredge each chicken breast in the flour, then coat in the eggs and lastly the breadcrumbs.
 Dip each one in the eggs for a second time, then coat again in the breadcrumbs.
 Transfer to a plate and repeat with the remaining stuffed chicken breasts.
-Cover the plate with cling film and chill for at least 1 hr.
+Cover the plate and chill for at least 1 hr.